waynesohot/testdocs/docs/tutorial/Pong2D/frameSyncEngineController.md

 - Create a new script and name it `PongFrameSyncEngineController`.
 - Create a new empty GameObject and attach the `PongFrameSyncEngineController` to it.
 - In the `PongFrameSyncEngineController` script, remove `Start()` and `Update` and add the following code.
+- Drag the `FPhysics2DManager` into the physicsEngine field in the inspector.

 === "C#"
     ``` c#